101955 Bennu: Candidate sample sites

+After a thorough analysis of Bennu's surface by the OSIRIS-REx mission team, using data from both MapCam and OVIRS, four candidate sites were selected for sample collection: Nightingale, Kingfisher, Osprey, and Sandpiper.
+Among these, Nightingale was ultimately chosen, as it exhibited a stronger spectral reddening compared to the rest of the surface (indicating fresher or less exposed terrain).
+Additionally, it successfully passed the safety assessment tests for the spacecraft's descent.

 On 12 December 2019, after a year of mapping Bennu's surface, a target site was announced.
 Named Nightingale, the area is near Bennu's north pole and lies inside a small crater within a larger crater.
 Osprey was selected as the backup sample site.

 IAU named features

 Origin and evolution

 The carbonaceous material that composes Bennu originally came from the breakup of a much larger parent body—a planetoid or a proto-planet.
 But like nearly all other matter in the Solar System, the origins of its minerals and atoms are to be found in dying stars such as red giants and supernovae.
 According to the accretion theory, this material came together 4.5 billion years ago during the formation of the Solar System.

 Bennu's basic mineralogy and chemical nature would have been established during the first 10 million years of the Solar System's formation, where the carbonaceous material underwent some geologic heating and chemical transformation inside a much larger planetoid or a proto-planet capable of producing the requisite pressure, heat and hydration (if need be)—into more complex minerals.
 Bennu probably began in the inner asteroid belt as a fragment from a larger body with a diameter of 100 km.
 Simulations suggest a 70% chance it came from the Polana family and a 30% chance it derived from the Eulalia family.
-Impactors on boulders of Bennu indicate that Bennu has been in near earth orbit (separated from the main asteroid belt) for 1–2.5 million years.
+Impactors on boulders of Bennu indicate that Bennu has been in near Earth orbit (separated from the main asteroid belt) for 1–2.5 million years.

 Subsequently, the orbit drifted as a result of the Yarkovsky effect and mean motion resonances with the giant planets, such as Jupiter and Saturn.
 Various interactions with the planets in combination with the Yarkovsky effect modified the asteroid, possibly changing its spin, shape, and surface features.

 Cellino et al. have suggested a possible cometary origin for Bennu, based on similarities of its spectroscopic properties with known comets.
 The estimated fraction of comets in the population of near Earth objects is 8±5 %.
-This includes rock comet 3200 Phaethon, originally discovered as, and still numbered as an asteroid.
+This includes rock comet 3200 Phaethon, discovered and still numbered as an asteroid.